Hemlock5712/Swerve-Setup/Writerside/topics/Code_Setup.md

 # Code Setup

-In this next section we will be covering potential ways to set up your code.
+This next section will cover the main parts of programming Subsystems and Commands.